NPetersenDK/BambuLab-Smooth-Timelapse/README.md

 The idea can be used on all Bambu Lab printers, but the designs i have made is for the Bambu Lab A1.

+Using this design i made on MakerWorld: https://makerworld.com/en/models/540403#profileId-457794

 Watch it in action here:

 [![A1BenchyTimelapse](https://img.youtube.com/vi/zzbIBHHvKSc/0.jpg)](https://www.youtube.com/watch?v=zzbIBHHvKSc)